mc-imperial/gpuverify/Documentation/installation.rst

 Z3 image
 ^^^^^^^^

 This container uses Z3 as its SMT solver.
-Z3 can only be freely used for non commercial purposes (see https://z3.codeplex.com/license)

 To obtain the image run::